Skip to content

 });

-const harryPotterId = await insert(movieDB, {
+const harryPotterId = insert(movieDB, {

 title: "Harry Potter and the Philosopher's Stone",